bitbanshee/lazy-script-loader/README.md

 # Lazy Script Loader
-**Lazy Script Loader** is a very simple component make lazy loadings for JS scripts on browsers.
-It's base in [dynamic script loading](http://unixpapa.com/js/dyna.html) and lazy loading.
+**Lazy Script Loader** is a very simple component to make lazy loadings for JS scripts on browsers.
+It's based in [dynamic script loading](http://unixpapa.com/js/dyna.html) and lazy loading.

 ## Info Object
 __Lazy Script Loader__ works using a `info` object, as described below: